 2. Cleaning Time

-In Japan, there is always a “cleaning time,” but this normally does not exist in other countries.
-Cleaning crews are hired and generally clean up after children leave school.
-It may be shocking to people overseas to see children cleaning classrooms, corridors, and toilets by themselves, which is a common sight in Japan.
+In Japan, there is always a “cleaning time”.
+Japanese students clean not only their classrooms but also corridors and even toilets by themselves.
+This normally does not exist in other countries as cleaning crews are hired and generally clean up after children leave school.

 Meaning of Cleaning time in school